 The direct and indirect impact of certified green building materials

 As we’ve detailed in an earlier blog, the use of green building materials significantly contributes to sustainable construction.
-It’s with reason that building materials manufacturers are increasingly investing in the acquisition of material certifications — like Cradle to Cradle — for their products.
+It’s with reason that building material manufacturers are continuing to invest in the acquisition of material certifications — like Cradle to Cradle — for their products.
 But how a certified material contributes to green construction differs: its impact may be direct, or indirect.
 In this blog, we aim to explain this difference.

 The direct impact of certified green building materials on green building labels

 A high level of commitment to sustainable construction is demonstrated through the acquisition of green building labels.
-And certified green building materials like Cradle to Cradle products directly impact this acquisition, in some cases.
-For instance, green building certification systems like the DGNB and LEED allow you to earn green building labels points directly for using certified building materials.
-Read this whitepaper to learn more.
+In some cases, certified green building materials like Cradle to Cradle products directly impact this acquisition.
+For instance, green building certification systems like the DGNB and LEED allow you to earn green building label points for using certified building materials.

 When architects select their materials, they are therefore advised to investigate the sustainable properties and certifications of materials.

-But what if certified materials do not contribute to a green building label directly?
+What if certified materials do not contribute to a green building label directly?
 In case you work with a green building certification system that doesn’t provide green construction points for certified material usage, are green building materials not relevant?
 Luckily, that’s not the case.
-Quite the opposite is true.
+In fact, quite the opposite.

 The indirect impact of certified green building materials on green building labels

 Certified products also help in acquiring a green building label in an indirect manner.
-Here is how it works: Materials manufacturers have to make tremendous efforts to create products that are rewarded with a certified material label, like Cradle to Cradle, for instance.
-This effort translates into applying production processes that significantly minimise the environmental impact involved in creating the material.
+Here is how it works: Material manufacturers have to make tremendous efforts to create products that are rewarded with a certified material label, like Cradle to Cradle, for instance.
+This effort translates into applying production processes that significantly minimize the environmental impact involved in creating the material.

 The effect of these efforts is measured in a Life Cycle Analysis (LCA): it calculates the negative impact of the product on the environment.
 Think about carbon footprint, ozone layer depletion, and three or four other effects.